-I believe the practice of authentic self-love is essential for our personal well-being, and I also believe it is often misunderstood.
+Authentic self-love is essential for our personal well-being, but it is often misunderstood.

 Another common misconception about self-love is that it is primarily about showering one’s self with material goods and luxuries like trips to the spa, extravagant shopping trips, and pedicures.
 (With lots of chocolate thrown in for good measure!)
 This idea of self-love is captured well in the popular meme “Treat yo’ self.”